YingleiZhang/Direwolf/README.md

 2. Select the user you would like to log in as.
 3. Fill out the form provided.
 4. Submit the form.
 If you are logging in as a seeker that is it.
 If you are logging in as an employer or admin you will need to be approved by an admin.
+5. If you register as an employer of admin you will need to authenticate yourself via master admin user the username and password provided.
 # Extra features

 There are no extra features currently implemented.